joslarson/react-bitwig/README.md

 Patterns can be defined in string or object literal form.

 - **Object literal form** allows you to define MIDI patterns by assuming undefined MIDI byte values to be wild cards (e.g. `{ status: 0xb0, data1: 0x18 }` where any MIDI message matching the provided values will be passed through).
-Though slightly less powerful and more verbose than string from patterns, you may find object literal form to be more readable while still covering the vast majority of use cases.
+Though slightly less powerful and more verbose than string form patterns, you may find object literal form to be more readable while still covering the vast majority of use cases.

 - **String form** patterns are the most expressive and concise, representing the MIDI port and each MIDI byte as consecutive two character hexadecimal values, with question marks used for wildcard matching (e.g. `'B018??'` where `B0`, `18`, and `??` represent the status, data1, and data2 values).